saltstack/salt/.github/ISSUE_TEMPLATE/bug_report.md

 Please be as specific as possible and give set-up details.

 - [ ] on-prem machine
 - [ ] VM (Virtualbox, KVM, etc. please specify)
+- [ ] VM running on a cloud service, please be explicit and add details
 - [ ] container (Kubernetes, Docker, containerd, etc. please specify)
 - [ ] or a combination, please be explicit
+- [ ] jails if it is FreeBSD

 **Steps to Reproduce the behavior**